 Kia Ora and Welcome to Hukerenui School’s Website

-At Hukerenui School nothing is more important than our students’ well being and education.
-We have worked away at developing a unique experience for each student at Hukerenui, and are proud of our culture, vision and principles.
+At Hukerenui School nothing is more important than our students’ wellbeing and education.
+We continuously work at developing a unique experience for each student at Hukerenui, and are proud of our culture, vision and principles.
+Our Board of Trustees purposefully resource our school to ensure smaller numbers per classroom.

 We are dedicated to support all our students with experiences that give purpose to learning.
 Hukerenui School actively promotes authentic learning in a deliberate and purposeful way.

-We have turned our rural land space into a learning resource and deliver an integrated curriculum for science, technology, health, social science, maths, literacy and the arts using our developed land spaces for hands on learning experiences.
+This means that we provide opportunity for students to apply their academic learning to something real and purposeful whilst working towards sound enterprise.
+We have turned our rural land space into a learning resource and deliver a deliberately integrated curriculum for science, technology, health, social science, maths, literacy and the arts curriculums, using our developed land spaces for hands on learning experiences.

 We have alpacas, bees, a lavender plantation, an orchard, composting, a vegetable garden and a native bush.
 We also plant a maize trial with the support of Pioneer Seeds on our school grounds and plant another 5 ha of maize on a neighbouring farm.